Championship (Indonesia): First name change

 In January 2017, PSSI renamed the competition from Premier Division to Liga 2 along with the change in the name of the league in the top division from Indonesia Super League to Liga 1.

 Liga 2 did not use the name of the main sponsor after the name change in 2017 season until Pegadaian, which operates in the financial sector became the main sponsor in the 2023–24 season and changed the name of the league to Pegadaian Liga 2.

-Second name change
+Second name change and new operator

-In June 2025, the competition was renamed from Liga 2 to the Championship along with the change in the name of the league in the top division from Liga 1 to the Super League.
+In July 2025, the competition was renamed from Liga 2 to the Championship along with the change in the name of the league in the top division from Liga 1 to the Super League.
+The management of this league is officially transferring from the I-League to its subsidiary, Liga Utama Indonesia and effective from the 2026–27 season.

 Competition format

 Here are some regulations that are implemented for the 2025–26 season.

 Competition

 There are 20 clubs in Championship, divided into two groups: Group A and Group B. Each group consists of 10 clubs based on geographical location and during the course of the season (from September to May), the teams play each other three times in a triple round-robin system (either once home and twice away or twice home and once away) for a total of 27 games.
 Teams receive three points for a win, one point for a draw, and no points for a loss.
 Teams are ranked by total points, then head-to-head records, then goal difference, and then goals scored.
 If still equal, fair play points and then a drawing of lots decide the ranking.